ThySinner/crail-notebook/crail-source-code-structure/storage/namenode.md

 # NameNode

-Once a NameNode start.
-It will complete the following steps:
+Once a NameNode starts, it will complete the following steps:

-1. Update the configuration from file _crail-site.conf_.
+1. Read and verify the configuration from file _crail-site.conf_.
 2. Get listening IP address and port of the primary NameNode.
 3. Create an RpcNameNodeService according to the configuration item **crail.namenode.rpcservice**, which has a default value of "com.ibm.crail.namenode.NameNodeService".
 4. Create an RpcBinding according to the configuration item **crail.namenode.rpctype,** which has a default value of "com.ibm.crail.namenode.rpc.darpc.DaRPCNameNode".